elasticdotventures/dotfiles/README.md

 \_b00t_ is designed around the idea of "StoryTime" logging that includes Emoji & HSK 1 Chinese Vocabulary - Please Don't be intimidated.
 Default settings leave English translations on.
 The Author (@BrianHorakh) is a native English speaker and multi-language polygot (Spanish, Mandarin, ~Italian, ~German, ~Portguese) all have their own linguistic style and strengths.
 Think of this as mix-martial-art-of-coding!

 # 🤯 为是吗TF is HSK1?
-Emoji pictograms are second-class languages that aren't allowed A LOT of places (such as names of Azure resources) fortunately Chinese is allowed in resource names!
-Chinese pictograms are the "original" black & white Emoji.
-Then HSK1 represents ~500 word-meanings in a single character.
+HSK1 is Level 1 Chinese Mandarin language skill, in this case using simplified pinyin symbols.
+Presently emoji pictograms are second-class languages are both regionally-ambiguous i.e. "🍆💦" has a plurality of meanings but it is two easy to recognize symbols "eggplant water".
+Simplified Pinyin is a very pretty font, it's designed to be more legible than traditional chinese on electronic devices.
+Simplified Pinyin is useful in a LOT of places (such as Azure Resource Names) where Emoji is not allowed.
+Chinese pictograms are essentially the "original" black & white Emoji.
+Then incorporating HSK1 represents ~500 word-meanings in a single character.
 When we talk about Good naming conventions -- i.e. logic-role, _b00t_ tries to use uniform fixed width sequences 1-4 characters to hint, so Emoji + Mandarin-Pinyin.

 If _b00t_ was restricted to ONLY the western English 36 characters (A-Z,0-9) that would results in ~1.6m possible combinations & meanings and probably one or two abbreviated words at most, not descriptive at all!
 Those same 4 characters using 1024 Emojis (~1.9tn), plus 500 HSK1 mandarin characters (~62.5bn), in total 1560 characters (36+1024+500) results in 5.9t possible "stories" encoded in only 4 characters that your brain needs to process!

 Wow, 4 characters representing 5.9 trillion stories, is a shit-ton of information.
 With *DEFAULT* English mode, the system will append the English.
 But most primate brains will naturally try to decode the color & symbols FIRST.
 This way it's not an issue since your brain will naturally & gently learn to encode the 意 (Yì, English: "Meaning of") Chinese characters. 🪄😁! you're learning to read Chinese!
 Chinese Mandarin represents 1.8 billion _native_ speaker/readers.
-English also has roughly 1.8bn globally -- HOWEVER only 400m are native speakers so everybody else already speaks another language besides English!
-Mandarin in it's simplified written form is known as Pinyin which is a computer/electronic screen optimized font that makes reading very easy (unlike Traditional Chinese which uses brush strokes).
+English also has roughly 1.8bn globally -- HOWEVER only 400m are native speakers so everybody else already speaks another language besides English first!

-# 🤩 What does _b00t_ do?
+# 🤩 Wait, What does _b00t_ do?
-\_b00t_ is a complete pipeline orchestration system with integrated VS Code development environemnt, CI/CD Pipeline, base system which is suitable for deploying any cloud-scale state-less machine-learning project in frameworks such as Nvidia Cuda, PyTorch, Tensorflow, etc. as desired.  \_b00t_ provides the base idempotent templates for resources & public/private code-libraries written in Azure ARM/Bicep.
+\_b00t_ is an *opinionated* pipeline orchestration system with integrated VS Code development environemnt, CI/CD Pipeline, base system which is suitable for deploying any cloud-scale state-less machine-learning project in frameworks such as Nvidia Cuda, PyTorch, Tensorflow, etc. as desired.  \_b00t_ provides the base idempotent templates for resources & public/private code-libraries written in Azure ARM/Bicep.

 The ultimate output is a fully operational cloud-resource group, sensibile file shares, key-vaults, monitoring, logging scaffold skeletons in TS & Python as well (the "c0re") which presents itself as an interactive filesytem/blob storage.
-The containers themselves could also be used to quarantine or freeze containers for forensic uses as well.
 Python & Typescript bindings.
 I'll eventually add some higher level Vue templates and hardware IOT/Arduino & ESP32 templates as well.

 One aspect \_b00t_ is that it can be hardened and subsequently removed (using docker dive) during the publish to live/production.

 From the \_b00t_ perspective it's trying to produce a cloud-function (or container) which is a readonly NVM-e backed memory blob that is frozen until it is triggered (probably by an inbound HTTP Websocket or Filesystem E_POLL notification).
 The published container can be stripped down to ONLY perform the task it is assigned, thus improving it's security posture by removing tools & configuration files from public facing images.
+In the

 When this is combined with the fact that since AppConfig Stores & KeyVaults are used -- these are strongly typed first-order support  for example in Azure Logic Functions any secure tokens (such as passwords, or access keys) from a Vault are tagged and automatically filtered from logs as well, making compliance & user privacy easier!
 Extensive use of pipelines and messaging queues allow for tests and other large jobs to be run in parallel at cloud scale.